Abdul2/dragonmac/README.md

 -

-### Step 3 Create an Applescript that invokes the shell script
+### Step 3 Create an Applescript that invokes the script

 launch apple scripteditor  and type

 	do shell script "bash /Users/ceo/DragonsoftwareMacautomation/removeall.sh"

- now re run step 1 one  to create files and folders again on your desktop.
+ now re run step 1 one  to create files and folders again on your Desktop.

   run thw Applescript  and confirm deletion of files and folders from your desktop.